microsoft/terraform-provider-azuredevops/website/docs/d/data_teams.html.markdown

 The following arguments are supported:

 - `project_id` - (Optional) The Project ID.
-If no project ID all teams of all projects will ber returned.
+If no project ID all teams of the organization will be returned.

 ## Attributes Reference